wblakecannon/terraform-jupyter/README.md

 1. Start up the Jupyter Notebook server by running the command `jupyter notebook`.
 1. You'll see a URL.
 For example, `http://ec2-34-211-106-166.us-west-2.compute.amazonaws.com:8888/?token=6508a10c1b80248fd3537d0a98bc62a65b55e0aca402adba`.
 Copy and paste that link in your browser.
 Jupyter Notebook will load.
 1. Happy coding!
+1. When you're done, run the command `terraform destroy` and it will destroy all the resources created by Terraform.

 ## About the State File